 Was not a very effective ruler though and within a few years Matilda had gained enough support to contest her claim.
 His rule was marred by The Anarchy, a civil war running from 1139-1153 which severely diminished royal power.
 It ended when Matilda's son was named as heir instead of Stephen's.
 Though Stephen was of the House of Blois through his father, he is commonly included with the House of Normandy in lists.note

 Empress Matilda of the Holy Roman Empire (de jure monarch)

-Daughter of Henry I and his chosen heir hence de jure (right of birth).
+Daughter of Henry I and his chosen heir hence de jure (by law).
 Known as Empress Matilda from a previous marriage to Holy Roman Emperor Henry V, she is sometimes called the Empress Maud or Maude, since at the time Maud and Matilda were considered the same name.
 She was an unpopular choice for ruler not only because of her sex, but because her current husband Geoffrey of Anjou was from a powerful French house who were the traditional enemies and rivals of the Dukes of Normandy.
 Was aided in her fight by her half brother (and past claimant), the illegitimate Robert, Earl of Gloucester, the eldest of Henry's bastards and a powerful captain and nobleman.
 Such was his importance to her fight that after her forces captured Stephen she later had to trade her rival back in return for Robert when he too was captured.